Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Clothing for Kilimanjaro: Upper body

-Thermals are an essential base layer that you’ll need to include in your Kilimanjaro packing list.
+Thermals are an essential base layer that you’ll need to include in your Kilimanjaro climb packing list.

-I recommend you pack 1 pair.
-But if you’re climbing Kili during the colder months, and you’d prefer to have a pair for trekking and another for sleeping, then bring an extra thermal top with.
+I recommend you pack 1 pair like this.
+But if you’re climbing Kili during the colder months and you’d prefer to have a pair for trekking and another for sleeping, then bring an extra thermal top with you.

-The first 4 days of my trek were moderately warm and so I only used my thermals in the evening and during my summit climb.
+The first 4 days of my trek were moderately warm, so I only used my thermals in the evening and during my summit climb.

 I wore mine at camp over my sleeping thermals and as an extra layer on these cold hiking days.

-You’ll need a warm fleece top as you head higher up the mountain, and it’s a must-have for summit night.
+You’ll need a warm fleece top as you head higher up the mountain.
+It’s also a must-have for summit night.

-Depending on the weather, you can wear your thermals and long sleeve hiking tops underneath.
+Depending on the weather, you can wear your thermals and long-sleeved hiking tops underneath.

 I wore mine all the time – either over my fleece and thermals or under my windproof jacket for summit night.